 An ebook guide to your favourite national coffee shops or online workshop for beginners brewing coffee at home could be a great first step that allows embedding of links or upselling.

-Offering a take away for your audience invites them to engage with your content outside of your platform.
-Doing this imprints your brand into more active environment.
+Offering a takeaway for your audience invites them to engage with your content outside of your platform.
+Doing this imprints your brand into a more active environment.

 Watch Your Brand Grow

-Once you have created one micro niche that is successful, you can roll out others in different industries.
+Once you have created one micro-niche that is successful, you can roll out others in different industries.
 Although we’d recommend a Latte or espresso to keep you going.
-Maybe work remotely from a coffee shop!
+Have you ever considered working remotely from Thailand or even Mexico?